Academic Programs of Study

 Phone: 570-348-6211 ext 4529

 About Me: I joined the Marywood Admissions staff in December 2012.
 I attended Marywood for both my undergraduate and graduate programs.
 I earned my Bachelor’s degree in Psychology with a minor in Business in 2010, and my Master’s degree in Higher Education Administration in 2012.
-I am originally from Endicott, New York, but currently reside in Scranton, Pa.
+I am originally from Endicott, New York, but currently reside in Jermyn, Pa.

 My Interests: I’m a sports junkie!
 I love playing sports and watching sports, especially soccer, which I played and coached at Marywood.
 I also love basketball and football.
 I spend my free time with my wife, family, and friends.
 I enjoy running at Lake Scranton and working out at Marywood's Center for Athletics and Wellness.